jdaosavanh/game_of_life/README.md

 The logic and algorithm

 First would be to create the two dimensional array to hold the orthogonal grid of square cells.
-Each value in the grid will either be true or false for alive or dead Loop through each row in the two-dimensional and check it's neighbors and perform check depending on neighbors.
+Each value in the grid will either be true or false for alive or dead.
+Loop through each row in the two-dimensional and check how many neighbors the current position has.
+Then run a check to see if the current position needs to be changed.